onflow/cadence/docs/releasing.md

 ### Checking backward compatibility

-Certain Cadence versions are not supposed to have any breaking changes.
+Cadence releases should be backwards compatible and are not supposed to have any breaking changes.
+There may be exceptions from this rule - in those cases any Cadence release that contains breaking changes must be discussed with the wider Flow community and there must be a consensus that the breaking changes are requried to improveve Cadence.
 This step ensures the version that is going to be released does not contain such changes.

 _If it is acceptable to have breaking changes in the new version, you may skip this step and proceed to the [releasing](#releasing)